bmannakee/caller_paper/paper.md

    - At what point does the empirical make more sense than the dirichlet.
    - I think never, they will converge
    - What is the stopping point with a low number of high confidence mutations
+   - Implementation of the dirichlet should let us create an estimation of total error between the final empirical at a given threshold and the dirichlet at every point in the process.
+Maybe a plot of this?

 ## Effect of variant allele frequency distribution
 1. TCGA data for different distributions.